College basketball coaches discuss racism, diversity

 Kent was heartened, though, when he spent Thursday night at a march in Oregon.

-“Ninety-five percent of them were white and young,” said Kent, who played for Oregon and later coached 13 seasons in Eugene.
-“And they were carrying ‘Black Lives Matter’ signs, ‘Protect our Freedom,’ and all these things were coming out of them, and I just sat and watched for an hour from afar.”
+”Ninety-five percent of them were white and young,” he said, ”and they were carrying `Black Lives Matter’ signs, `Protect our Freedom,’ and all these things were coming out of them, and I just sat and watched for an hour from afar.”

 Penn State coach Pat Chambers and Kentucky counterpart John Calipari both acknowledged as white men that they have a different perspective on the situation than minority coaches.
 That makes it even more important for them to ask questions and listen with an open heart and mind, Chambers said, ”and I think we all need to do that as a society.”